columbia-it/django-jsonapi-training/docs/building.md

 A couple of real-world examples have to do with a race condition in DOT and a bug in DRF 2.6.0's new `RelatedMixin`.
 Here's our modified `requirements.txt` that has a few changes from our simplistic earlier version:

 1. We are OK with any version of Django 2.1.x and matching versions of django-cors-middleware, etc.
 2. We replace `django-oauth-toolkit`'s latest published release (1.2.0) with a newer commit that has been merged into the project but is not yet published.
-3. We replace `djangorestframework-jsonapi` 2.6.0 with a commit of merged [PR](https://github.com/django-json-api/django-rest-framework-json-api/pull/517) that is not yet released.
+3. We replace `djangorestframework-jsonapi` 2.6.0 with a commit of a merged [PR](https://github.com/django-json-api/django-rest-framework-json-api/pull/517) that is not yet released.
 4. All the customizations are commented so we know why they are there.